pulumi/docs/content/docs/intro/concepts/config.md

 aliases: ["/docs/reference/config/"]
 ---

 In many cases, different stacks for a single project will need differing values.
-For instance, you may want to use a different size for your AWS EC2 instance, a different number of servers for your Kubernetes cluster, etc., between your development and production stacks.
+For instance, you may want to use a different size for your AWS EC2 instance, or a different number of servers for your Kubernetes cluster between your development and production stacks.

 Pulumi offers a configuration system for managing such differences.
 Instead of hard-coding these differences you can store and retrieve configuration values using a combination of the CLI and programming model.